dev-labs-bg/sportify/README.md

 **N.B.**
 After doing any changes on **app/config/parameters.yml** run `php bin/console cache:clear --env=prod` for them to take effect.

-### Setting up a tournament (admin only)
+### Initial application data setup (admin only)

-You can either set-up a tournament and update the scores for each game manually, or if it is a tournament present in the football api (check [here](http://api.football-data.org/v1/competitions), get the data from there.
+Once the App is up-and-running you have to create at least one tournament, so that that when users register and login, are able to join it.
 Create tournament by navigating to: **Admin Panel -> Tournaments**.
-Then you have to options:
+After the tournament is created, you have to options:

 #### Automatic updating of teams, match fixtures/results data (via API)
-* Create tournament-to-API mapping (**Admin Panel -> API Mappings**).
+* Create tournament-to-API mapping (**Admin Panel -> API Mappings**) - when you acces this page you should see a list of tournaments and their IDs, dynamically fetched from the football API.
+You can also view the football API's tournament list from [here](http://api.football-data.org/v1/competitions)
 * API fetch - update teams (**Admin Panel -> Data Updates -> Update Teams**) - adds/updates teams for all tournaments with API mappings.
 * API fetch - update fixtures (**Admin Panel -> Data Updates -> Update Match Fixtures**) - adds/updates upcoming fixtures for specified period for all tournaments with API Mappings.